OpenKMIP/PyKMIP/docs/source/client.rst

             operation result is a failure.
         :raises TypeError: This is raised if the input argument is invalid.

-        Registering an existing 128-bit AES symmetric key would look like this:
+        Decrypting cipher text with a symmetric key would look like this:

         .. code-block:: python